Walking with sightseeing in Japan

 Descent: 130ft (40m)

 This morning we travel into the remote Kiso Valley with the Japanese Alps nearby, an area of high peaks and volcanoes, fertile valleys, mountain and ski resorts, and traditional villages.
-Over the next two days we walk from village to village, staying in a small, family-run country inn (minshuku).
+Over the next two days we walk from village to village, staying in a hotel nestled in the highlands of Mount Kisokoma.
 Our luggage will be sent ahead to Kyoto, and we’ll carry a daypack with overnight items.
 We start near Nagiso, one of eleven post towns along the Kiso Valley section of the Nakasendo.
 Post towns were resting places where travellers could find accommodation and food as they walked between Kyoto and Edo (as Tokyo was then called).
 Forested trails lead us to the charming post town of Tsumago, one of the prettiest and best-preserved in the area.

 Nestled in the highlands of Mount Kisokoma, Morino is a 3-star hotel surrounded by natural beauty.
 There is an indoor public bath house and a sauna situated in the forest, plus a relaxing lounge area where you can enjoy tea or coffee.
 There’s also a garden where you can take in the stunning views of the surrounding mountains.
 Rooms have a refrigerator and digital TV.